-James specialises in Family Law, regularly representing Local Authorities, Parents and Children and is noted by his instructing solicitors to have a particular ability with clients requiring high levels of attention and care.
+James specialises in Family Law, representing Parents, Children and Local Authorities and is noted by his instructing solicitors to have a particular ability with clients requiring high levels of attention and care.

-Although James now practices solely in Family Law, he gained his advocacy experience in the criminal courts and as former head of the Prison Law Team.
-James regularly conducted lengthy trials in the Crown Court, including being led on a high-profile murder re-trial and successfully representing a number of high-profile prisoners.
+Although James now practices solely in Family Law, he gained his advocacy experience in the criminal courts and as former head of Chamber’s Prison Law Team.

 Public Family Law

 James is regularly instructed in complex, public law cases.
-Recent instructions have included cases involving allegations of serious child sexual abuse, including historical abuse, extensive child sexual exploitation networks and fabricated and induced illness, catastrophic brain injury cases, fractures, burn injuries, failure to thrive and death.
+Recent instructions include cases involving allegations of serious child sexual abuse, extensive child sexual exploitation networks, fabricated and induced illness, catastrophic brain injury, fractures, burns, failure to thrive and death.

-Re: J (2016) – representing a child in a case of historic sexual abuse.
+Re: C 2018 – representing a Local Authority during a six-week finding of fact hearing relating to historic sexual abuse.

 Re: K (2016) – representing a child in the High Court, seeking guidance under the inherent jurisdiction in relation to the non-disclosure of information to another party.

 Re: J (2016) – representing a Local Authority in proceedings relating to the near death of a child from shaking related injuries.

 Re: A (2014) – representing a parent in the High Court during a three-week finding of fact hearing relating to catastrophic brain injuries to a child, including multiple complex health needs as a result having an autosomal recessive condition.

 Re: A (2014) – representing a Local Authority in three parallel proceedings involving three generations of a family including a twelve-year-old mother.